 Pro tip: Assign values to customer actions that matter to your business.
 For example, trials launched (10 points), customer upgrades and renewals (20 points), and frequency of product use (5 points).
 Then use these values to measure customer engagement.

 - Customer health score – How likely is the customer to grow, stay consistent, or churn?
-Customer success teams use this score to know who is a satisfied customer and who isn’t.
+Customer success teams use this score to determine who is a satisfied customer and who isn’t.
 They can uncover success and failure patterns using this score.

 The scoring system differs from company to company.
 However, aim for a score above 70%.

 Formulate a plan to quickly remedy the issues of low-health customers.
 Help them achieve their desired goal quicker so that they do not churn.
+You’ll need to dig deep to understand why the health score is low.
+Is it possible the onboarding experience was not educative enough, so they don’t know how to use your product?

 Want to see a lower customer churn rate?
 Keep your customer engagement and health score high, and the churn rate will significantly reduce.